paramrathour/blog/_posts/2023-12-17-latex-tips.md

 - Automatic numbering and generation of table of contents, citations and other lists
 - Active open-source community has developed packages[^ctan] for pretty much everything

+You really don't need to know anything else about it, you will pick up things as you dive deeper.
+Now, let's begin.
 ## Getting Started
-You really don't need to know anything else about it.

 You can use [Overleaf](https://www.overleaf.com?r=8d4792b1&rm=d&rs=b) to start your $$\LaTeX$$ journey.
 The [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) blog will explain you the basics.
 And that's it!
 You can now use overleaf to work on any document.

 ### Resources
 - [LaTeX Course by Learner's Space, IIT Bombay](https://github.com/paramrathour/LaTeX) - A concise course that covers pretty much all the basics and gives you a flavour of advance stuff.
 - [LaTeX Tutorial](https://latex-tutorial.com/tutorials) - Short and sweet tutorials covering various $$\TeX$$nical concepts.
-This is from where I learnt but the [Overleaf tutorials](https://www.overleaf.com/learn) and guides are also good.
+This is from where I learnt but the [Overleaf tutorials and guides](https://www.overleaf.com/learn) are also good.
 - [$$\LaTeX$$ in 24 Hours](https://link.springer.com/book/10.1007/978-3-319-47831-9) - This book is an overkill, but this really shows off what $$\LaTeX$$ can do.
 - [The $$\TeX$$book](https://ctan.org/pkg/texbook?lang=en) - The book by the creator himself is like an overkill on steroids, if that makes sense.
 - [Comprehensive $$\TeX$$ Archive Network](https://ctan.org/) (CTAN) - The holy documentation, something everyone should read at some point in their life, right?